top of page

 Retirement:

 Assuming you'll need 70-90% Of pre-retirement income to live comfortably in retirement.
-For example, if you estimate that you'll need $50,000 per year in retirement, you would need to save $50,000 * 25 = $1,250,000.
+For example, if you estimate that you'll need $50,000 per year in retirement, you will need to save $50,000 * 25 = $1,250,000.
 This assumes you'll be withdrawing 4% of your savings annually.
+Plan for retirement | SSA

-The Profit First system suggests that business owners transfer to interest bearing accounts, approximately 60% from their main operating bank account, once a month allocating income (twice a month) to 2% profit (50% profit distribution/50% remains in account), 30% owner draw (80% of time and cost you would reasonably pay someone to do your job) and 15% +/- for income taxes and 13% +/- for State and Local Taxes.
+The Profit First system suggests that business owners transfer to interest bearing accounts, approximately 60% from their main operating bank account, once a month allocating income (twice a month) from 2% profit (50% profit distribution/50% remains in account), 30% owner draw (80% of time and cost you would reasonably pay someone to do your job) and 15% +/- for income taxes and 13% +/- for State and Local Taxes.

-Sale - Profit = Expenses
+Sales - Gross Profit = Expenses

 It's important to note that these percentages are general guidelines, and the actual budget allocation averages can vary based on the nature of the business.
 Some industries may have higher COGS, while others may have higher marketing expenses during startup.
 For a more accurate and industry-specific breakdown, it's advisable to consult with financial experts or industry benchmarks.
 Each business is unique, and expense allocation should be tailored to its specific circumstances.